d-language-server/dls/README.md

 ### Translations

 The file `i18n/data/translations.json` contains localization strings.
-Adding new strings is straightforward, simply add new entries in the `title` objects with the locale as key and the translation as value.
+Adding new strings is straightforward, simply add new entries in the `title` objects with the locale identifier as key and the translated string as value.